akash-kamalesh/akash-kamalesh.github.io/content/blog/nanovlm-lab.md

 ## Introduction

 A few months ago, I was an undergraduate student working on a research project to improve dual encoder models like CLIP, with a specific focus on visual reasoning capabilities.
 It was exciting work-the kind that makes you believe you're onto something extremely impressive.
-But there was a problem I ran into very quickly - the infamous `OutOfMemoryError`.
+But there was a problem I ran into very quickly- the infamous `OutOfMemoryError`.
 I could reduce it by dropping the batch size to 4, but then I'd have to explain to reviewers why my results came from training with such an unusually small batch size.

-Being an undergrad with limited funding, I quickly realized that experimenting with vision-language models on free-tier GPUs was a non-starter.
-The computational demands were simply too high.
-So I turned to cloud GPUs, hoping to unlock the ability to train and iterate on my ideas.
-But here's what I discovered: **the real bottleneck wasn't just the GPU itself-it was everything around it.**
+Being a self-funded undergrad student, I quickly realized that experimenting with competitive open-source vision-language models such as Qwen-2.5, Gemma 3 etc. on free-tier GPUs was a non-starter.
+The computational demands were simply too high and/or the experience of running inference on free-tier GPUs wasn't great.
+So, I turned to cloud GPUs, hoping to unlock the ability to train and iterate on my ideas.
+But here's what I discovered: **the real bottleneck wasn't just the GPU itself- it was everything that happened before the GPU was actually used.**

 Data preprocessing, validation, experiment tracking, checkpoint management-these tasks consumed enormous amounts of time.
-And during all that time, the GPU sat idle while I was debugging data pipelines or validating results.
+And during all that time, the GPU sat idle while I was debugging data pipelines or validating data.
 But the meter kept running.
-I was burning money on compute that wasn't actually being used for training.
-Hours would pass where a $0.50/hour GPU was costing me real money for work that could have been done on my laptop.
+I realised I was spending money on compute that wasn't actually being used for training.

-In addition to compute, having spoken to researchers at NeurIPS last year, I noticed an increase in studies focused on efficient and more performative foundation models I wanted to create a project that would take care of the heavy lifting-all those tedious, time-consuming processes that eat up GPU hours and money without adding value.
+In addition to compute, having spoken to researchers at NeurIPS last year, I noticed an increase in studies focused on efficient and more performative foundation models.
+The narrative has shifted a lot towards producing smaller, more compact and performative models.
+I wanted to create a project that would take care of the heavy lifting-all those tedious, time-consuming processes that could eat up hours.
 My goal was simple: abstract away the complexity with simple, helpful wrappers so that researchers and practitioners could focus on what actually matters: their ideas and their data.

-The result is a comprehensive training framework, **NanoVLM-Lab** designed to make vision-language model training accessible to anyone with limited resources.
+One of the projects released as a result of this is a comprehensive training framework, **NanoVLM-Lab** designed to make vision-language model training accessible to anyone with limited resources.
 All you need is a dataset and a use-case.
-Whether you're working with a single free-tier GPU, a modest cloud instance, or even just a laptop for prototyping, NanoVLM-Lab handles the infrastructure so you can focus on the research.
+Whether you're working with a single free-tier GPU, a modest cloud instance, or even just a laptop for prototyping, NanoVLM-Lab is designed with a focus on supporting small VLMs so you can focus on the research.

-NanoVLM-Lab is built for researchers, students, and practitioners who want to experiment with vision-language models without breaking the bank.
-Whether you're validating ideas, exploring new approaches, or building proof-of-concepts, this framework gives you the tools to do it efficiently.
-Whether you're a student exploring machine learning, a researcher with a single GPU, or a practitioner building production systems, this framework is built for you.
+I built this project keeping in mind independent researchers, students, and practitioners who are experimenting with complex architecture modifications, validating hypotheses, exploring new approaches, or building proof-of-concepts.
+You can safely construct your solutions on a small model, test the relative performance improvements and then reliably adapt it to the larger models such as Qwen 2.5-VL.
+This way, you can demonstrate your methods work reliably at scale.

 ---

-## The Problem: Resources Shouldn't Stop Independent Research
+## The Problem: Ideas but A Lack of Resources

 The current landscape of ML research has a significant barrier to entry: **computational resources**.
-Training large vision-language models like Qwen-VL or Gemini requires multiple high-end GPUs, making it inaccessible to most researchers and practitioners from academia unless they are supplemented with a dedicated cluster or financial grant.
+Training large vision-language models requires multiple high-end GPUs, making it inaccessible to most small-scale researchers and practitioners from academia unless they are supplemented with a dedicated cluster or financial grant.

 But here's the thing: **you don't need a massive model to validate your ideas.**